- You want to use a SSL certificate in your Jenkins server.

 The values used for the keystore can be anything as we will be deleting the certificate leaving it a blank keystore:

 Note Please make sure to set a password for the keystore also.

 keytool -genkey -alias jenkins -keystore jenkins.jks

-Next step is to delete the certificate which was genearted from the above step:
+Delete the certificate which was generated from the above step:

 keytool -delete -alias jenkins -keystore jenkins.jks